-The following table sets forth the closing price for Jack Henry and Peerless Common Stock on the NASDAQ on August 18, 1998 and \\\\\\\\\, 1998 August 18, 1998 was the last full trading day prior to announcement of the signing of the Merger Agreement. \\\\\\\, 1998 was the last trading day for which information was available prior to the printing of this Proxy Statement/Prospectus.
+The following table sets forth the closing price for Jack Henry and Peerless Common Stock on the NASDAQ on August 18, 1998 and November 6, 1998.
+August 18, 1998 was the last full trading day prior to announcement of the signing of the Merger Agreement.
+November 6, 1998 was the last trading day for which information was available prior to the printing of this Proxy Statement/Prospectus.

-Jack Henry Common Stock (dollars per share) Peerless Common Stock (dollars per share) Peerless Equivalent(a) (dollars per share)
+- Jack Henry Common Stock (per share) C Peerless ommon Stock (per share) Peerless Equivalent(a) (per share)

-August 18, 1998 45.59 4.88 7.36(b)
+August 18, 1998\$ 45.59 \$ 4.88 \$ 7.36

-(b)
+November 6, 1998 \$ 48.38 \$ 7.25 \$ 7.81

-- (a) Represents the equivalent value of one share of Peerless Common Stock calculated by multiplying the closing price per share of Jack Henry Common Stock by the Conversion Ratio specified in the footnotes below. - (b) Calculated based on the Conversion Ratio of 0.16145 provided in the Merger Agreement.
+(a) Represents the equivalent value of one share of Peerless Common Stock calculated by multiplying the closing price per share of Jack Henry Common Stock by the Conversion Ratio of 0.16145 provided in the Merger Agreement.
 Please note that the Conversion Ratio could change prior to the Special Meeting.

-On the Record Date, there were approximately \\\\\ holders of record of Jack Henry Common Stock, and \\\\\ holders of record of Peerless Common Stock.
+On the Record Date, there were approximately 744 holders of record of Jack Henry Common Stock, and 263 holders of record of Peerless Common Stock.